-Joshua Dreller, Sr. Director, Content Marketing @ Skai
+Sr. Director, Content Marketing @ Skai

-Joshua Dreller, Sr. Director, Content Marketing @ Skai
+Sr. Director, Content Marketing @ Skai

 Let’s analyze the trends that have shaped mobile app marketing over the past few years and how savvy marketers have adapted to continue to create success even in the face of new challenges, like App Tracking Transparency (ATT).
 You can follow down the blog or jump to a specific section with our table of contents.

-What often causes an uninstall is a lack of scope or a lack of support: Failing to make an app customer-centric and valuable and making a brand-focussed experience is a common pain point with customers.
+What often causes an uninstall is a lack of scope or a lack of support: Failing to make an app customer-centric and valuable and making a brand-focused experience is a common pain point with customers.
 If and when you decide to launch a mobile app, keeping customer value top of mind is the best strategy.

 Remember how we pointed out that our emarketer graph from the last section was a projection made in 2019?
-It wasn’t that far off, but the sudden change in our daily lives led the estimates to move to upwards of 4 hours a day spent on mobile internet, solidifying that mobile apps are a reliable channel to reach customers through.
+It wasn’t that far off, but the sudden change in our daily lives led the estimates to move to upwards of 4 hours a day spent on mobile internet, solidifying that mobile apps are a reliable channel to reach customers.

 You could call the beginning of the pandemic a peak for the mobile app market.
 While mobile app marketing certainly isn’t dead, a lot has changed since the data used in this section, which came out in 2020, was published.
 However, the boom showed marketers what works and what doesn’t in the mobile app game, and that information is no less accurate now.

-One of the more interesting attributes of the app landscape is a much more open playing field than the brick and mortar retail space.
+One of the more interesting attributes of the app landscape is a much more open playing field than the brick-and-mortar retail space.
 Because of that, market challengers sometimes bank their entire growth strategy on app adoption first.
 If they can get consumers to use their app, the business can branch out from there, so app marketing is not just a best practice, but a core strategy.

 With more people downloading and using apps at this time, the opportunity for new brands to fast-track their success via the app channel during COVID-19 was a real trend.
 For challenger brands, it was an opportunity they must try to maximize.
 For category leaders, this was a threat to their dominance.

-Getting a consumer to download your app is one thing, but getting them to actually use it is another.
+Getting a consumer to download your app is one thing, but getting them to use it is another.
 With most apps relying on in-app transactions to be profitable, driving engagement and usage must be an important focus.

 “The average app loses 77% of its DAUs [daily average users] within the first 3 days after the install.
 Within 30 days, it’s lost 90% of DAUs.
 Within 90 days, it’s over 95%.
 Stunning.
 The other way to say this is that the average app mostly loses its entire user base within a few months, which is why of the >1.5 million apps in the Google Play store, only a few thousand sustain meaningful traffic.”

 If your app doesn’t get used, then it has zero value to your business.
 Apps shouldn’t be marketed like a product with a one-time sale.
-Apps should be marketed like a subscription service which knows that it must keep hammering home the value to its audience for repeat purchases or like a restaurant that wants its customers to keep coming back to eat.
+Apps should be marketed like a subscription service that knows that it must keep hammering home the value to its audience for repeat purchases or like a restaurant that wants its customers to keep coming back to eat.

 Marketers can use channels such as Search and Social advertising to retarget downloaders of their apps with “deep links” that take users to a specific page on a website or a precise location within an app.
 This can encourage re-installs and app usage.
 For example, game app marketers can let people know that new characters and playable levels have been recently added.
 Food delivery and retail apps can promote discounts and deals.